 Cleaning up is about clearing the mental barriers and prior intentions, beliefs, values and identity structures that getting in the way of us achieving potential.

 Showing up is the enactment of all of the above.
 It's where we make meaning matter.
 Here we ground our development in contextual appropriation.
 Abraham Maslow called this self-actualisation.

 Leadership is contextual, meaning that the leadership approach depends on the contextual elements present (mindset, culture-set, skillset, system-set).
 Coaches in particular, need to understand the stage of development of the individual and of the team, in order to craft their message accordingly, to enable their peers and players to wake up, grow up, clean up and show up…

 In our developmental Coaching, we use a range of Lenses to help find the Executive’s map of reality (the expectations, beliefs, values, identity, stage structure and therefore their current thinking patterns that drive all perception).

 Through the use of The Enneagram, the Executive has the opportunity to gain objective awareness of how their personality type informs, governs and drives how they lead, in delight and disaster (at their best and at their worst).

 It also enables the Executive to read and fully understand other’s motivations, needs and true desires – in order to connect, relate and engage others.

 2. Stages of Development

-This enables them to understand how they make meaning developmentally and what is next for them in maturation, integration at the edge of their comfort zone.
+This enables the Executive/Leader to understand how they make meaning developmentally and what is next for them in maturation, integration at the edge of their comfort zone.